- If I have epilepsy will I still be able to learn?

 - If your seizures mean that you’re not getting proper sleep, that lack of sleep can affect your memory and ability to think

-- You may find the side-effects of your AEDs make you feel drowsy or dizzy.
+- You may find the side-effects of your epilepsy medicine makes you feel drowsy.
 This will also make it more difficult for you to learn

 - Being absent from school because of your seizures can mean that you miss out on learning